KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 - Installation of Tensorflow
 - Installation of OpenCV
 - Using USB camera
+- Capture the live video from camera and extract frames
-- Running the SSD object detection to get the video from camera and detects objects
+- Transfer the frames to the SSD object detection to detect objects